ageroh/order-processing-platform/README.md

 - Worker handles async integration and outbox work.
 - Orders is the source of truth for order status, lifecycle, cancellation, and rejection.
 - Catalog, Inventory, Pricing, Payments, and Shipping are capability boundaries behind the order workflow.
-- PostgreSQL is the default persistence choice for this skeleton, not a hard platform constraint.
+- PostgreSQL is the default implementation database; replacing it would require provider, mapping, and test changes.
 - The database outbox is the reliability boundary; a simple Worker relay moves records to the broker.
 - MassTransit/broker is the async delivery and fan-out mechanism after the outbox relay.
 - OpenTelemetry, GitHub Actions, Docker Compose, and Testcontainers are part of the foundation.